- Chamber Central

 The streets of South Haven will be blazing on Saturday, January 31st as the Boy Scouts “Heat the Streets”, offering three fire pits open for s’more roasting!
 Also on Saturday, the Professional Chili Cook-Off provides downtown South Haven restaurants & bars the opportunity to vie for the coveted “Con Carne Trophy”.
 Visitors will be tempted with delicious chili creations from over 20 participants, and votes will decide whose chili will win the trophy!
 Trophies for the Chili Cook-off and Ice Carving competition will be awarded during the Champions of Ice Awards Reception on Saturday evening.

 Enjoy horse-drawn wagon rides throughout town, or take the family ice skating at the rink in downtown South Haven.
-There will also be a great variety of family-fun activities throughout the weekend including a snowball throwing competition, curling lessons, and much more.
+There will also be a great variety of family-fun activities throughout the weekend including ice skating, glow parties, curling lessons, and much more.
 Proceeds from Ice Breaker Fest help many local non-profit organizations to generate needed revenue to support local programming.
 Organizations that hold annual fundraising efforts during Ice Breaker Festival include Harborfest, National Blueberry Festival, Boy Scouts and many others.